woc-hack/kjd/VCAnalyzer/README.md

 Error messages go to stdout and also to files named log.error in the phase subdirectory.

-This is a long way of saying look at logs/log.error to find any problems.
+This is a long way of saying look at logs/log.error.phase* to find any problems.
-The log.status files can be useful for debugging.
+The logs/log.status* and logs/log.warning* files can be useful for debugging.